 Outdoor Venues

 The cleanliness, convenience and safety of outdoor spaces is another plus in the Grand Rapids column.
 Our convention center overlooks the Grand River and two pedestrian bridges that can be used to stage events.
 A riverwalk on both sides of the Grand can be a refreshing change of scenery for strolling breakout sessions.
-Ah-Nab-Awen Park, a greenspace directly across the river from the convention center, is a serene space for impromptu connections .Lyon Square, a public plaza between the convention center and the Amway Grand Plaza Hotel, is set to reopen in fall 2024 with new lighting, greenspace, seating and event space – and it’s just one of several projects designed to make the river more accessible and people-friendly.
+Ah-Nab-Awen Park, a greenspace directly across the river from the convention center, is a serene space for impromptu connections .Lyon Square, a public plaza between the convention center and the Amway Grand Plaza Hotel, is newly rebuilt to support a wide range of activities and events while enhancing river views – is set to reopen in fall 2024 with new lighting, greenspace, seating and event space – and it’s just one of several projects designed to make the river more accessible and people-friendly.

 The entire convention neighborhood and most of the surrounding downtown is a Refreshment Area strategically furnished with outdoor seating for patrons of restaurants, breweries, bars and distilleries, and visitors can wander around the Area with drinks from participating businesses in hand.